OpenNaja/cobra-tools/docs/Download.md

 1. Required for texture conversion
 2. Required for Lua decompilation

+### Download

+??? download interactive "Download & Terms of Conduct"

+    --8<-- "terms-of-conduct.md"

 ### Installing Python Dependencies

-Opening any of the GUI tools after installing Python 3.11 and the redistributables will auto-install the Python dependencies for you.
+Opening any of the GUI tools after installing Python 3.11 and the redistributables should auto-install the Python dependencies for you.
 You may also be prompted to update outdated packages via this same prompt.
+If you have issues please see [Installing Dependencies Manually](#installing-dependencies-manually).

 ![Auto Updater](./assets/images/auto_updater.png)